littleosbook/littleosbook/getting_to_c.md

 ~~~

 There is no need to worry about the use of uninitialized memory for the stack,
-since it is not possible to read a stack location that have not been written.
+since it is not possible to read a stack location that has not been written
+(without manual pointer fiddling).
 A (correct) program can not pop an element from the stack
-without having pushed an element onto the stack.
+without having pushed an element onto the stack first.
 Therefore, the memory
 locations of the stack will always be written to before they are being read.

 The stack pointer is then set up by pointing `esp` to the end of the